Here is a brief look at Shoresh’s “roots.”

 2006: Risa Alyson Cooper and Sabrina Malach, both Leo Baeck alumni, reunite at the Isabella Freedman Jewish Retreat Center in Connecticut where Sabrina is part of the Adamah Fellowship and Risa is a Jewish environmental educator at the Teva Learning Center.
 Together they begin visioning how to bring Jewish environmental programs to their native Toronto.

-2008: With the support of Ahuva Goldschmidt and Shai Spetgang, Torat HaTeva staff and volunteers, Risa Alyson Cooper submitted (and was awarded!) grants to the Ontario Trillium Foundation and Environment Canada’s EcoAction Community Funding Program to develop an educational garden at the Lebovic Jewish Community Campus, which at the time was in its first stages of development.
+2008: With the support of Ahuva Goldschmidt and Shai Spetgang, Torat HaTeva staff and volunteers, Risa Alyson Cooper was awareded grants from the Ontario Trillium Foundation and Environment Canada’s EcoAction Community Funding Program to develop an educational garden at the Lebovic Jewish Community Campus, which at the time was in its first stages of development.

 2010: In our second season at the Kavanah Garden, we doubled our growing space!
 As the founder and director of the Kavanah Garden, Risa was listed as a “Woman to Watch” by PresenTense Magazine .
 As well, the Kavanah Garden was given honourable mention in the Jewish Daily Forward’s Forward 50!

 2013: The Big Schlep!
-Over 100 volunteers help move Shoresh’s Kavanah Garden to our new PERMANENT home on the Lebovic Campus!
-We build our first three bee hives at Bela Farm!
-Shoresh is included in Slingshot (again!), selected to participate in Genesis: UJA’s Centre for Innovation, and Risa is awarded the prestigious Pomegranate Prize for excellence in emerging Jewish educators by the Covenant Foundation!
+Over 100 volunteers help move Shoresh’s Kavanah Garden to our new home on the Lebovic Campus!
+We built our first three bee hives at Bela Farm and started our beekeeping operations.
+Shoresh is included in Slingshot (again!), selected to participate in Genesis: UJA’s Centre for Innovation, and Risa is awarded the prestigious Pomegranate Prize for excellence in emerging Jewish educators by the Covenant Foundation.

-2014: Shoresh establishes a garden in the backyard of a community member’s home in Kensington Market in partnership with Jewish Family and Child Services, reflecting our increased commitment to hunger relief in our community.
+2014: Shoresh establishes Maxie’s Garden in Kensington Market in partnership with Jewish Family and Child Services, reflecting our increased commitment to hunger relief in our community.
 Shoresh is featured in Slingshot (AGAIN!)
 Sabrina is selected to participate in TENT: Food NYC, a week-long program exploring food and Jewish culture in NYC.
-Shoresh got LOTS of media attention this year including a FULL PAGE in the Toronto Star on Sabrina’s bee keeping venture at Bela Farm, articles in the Canadian Jewish News, Jewish Tribune and Shalom Toronto AND a shout-out in the New York Times
+Shoresh got LOTS of media attention this year including a FULL PAGE in the Toronto Star on our bee keeping venture at Bela Farm, articles in the Canadian Jewish News, Jewish Tribune and Shalom Toronto AND a shout-out in the New York Times

 2016: Shoresh officially roots down at Bela Farm with our Grand Opening celebration where 200 community members gathered to mark the beginning of Shoresh’s stewardship of Bela Farm.
-We planted the first 2 acres of the Bela Farm Bee Sanctuary and sold more 1200 jars of Bela’s Bees honey.
-We hosted over 250 people, 5 inspiring panelists and 26 snack and schmooze sponsors at the 2nd annual Taking Root event.
-We collaborated with the Ontario Jewish Archives to create an exhibit celebrating Jewish farming in Ontario from past to present.
-We joined the Jewish Community Farmers network, an international group of Jewish organizations that integrated farming and gardening into their programs.
-And, we developed a new program series with Jewish Family and Child where Shoresh staff mentor young adults through The Pearl Project.
+We plant the first 2 acres of the Bela Farm Bee Sanctuary and sell more 1200 jars of Bela’s Bees honey.
+We host over 250 people, 5 inspiring panelists and 26 snack and schmooze sponsors at the 2nd annual Taking Root event.
+We collaborat with the Ontario Jewish Archives to create an exhibit celebrating Jewish farming in Ontario from past to present.
+We join the Jewish Community Farmers network, an international group of Jewish organizations that integrated farming and gardening into their programs.
+And, we develop a new program series with Jewish Family and Child where Shoresh staff mentor young adults through The Pearl Project.

 2017: Shoresh plants 11,000 native trees at Bela Farm and grows our apiary to 30 hives.
-We hosted over 200 people at the Bela Farm Honey Festival and launched our newest sustainable product, beeswax Chanukah candles!
-We launched the Shoresh Outdoor School at the Kavanah Garden.
-We joined the JOFEE (Jewish Outdoor Food, Farming and Environmental Education) Fellowship as mentors.
-We hosted over 400 people at Taking Root!
+We host over 200 people at the Bela Farm Honey Festival and launch our newest sustainable product, beeswax Chanukah candles.
+We launch the Shoresh Outdoor School at the Kavanah Garden.
+We join the JOFEE (Jewish Outdoor Food, Farming and Environmental Education) Fellowship as mentors and Jared Kaminsky joins the Shoresh team as our Interim Managing Director.
+We host over 400 people at Taking Root!